 So MAIF’s philosophy is that over the long run, taking an unreasonable posture on settlement is a more profitable economic model.
 This is so particularly in smaller cases where Maryland auto accident lawyers know that MAIF will litigate and clients will often accept the best offer they receive because they are unwilling to go to trial.

-MAIF has only 3.1% of the market share for auto insurance policies written in Maryland, so you might think our lawyers do not regularly see MAIF cases.
+MAIF has only 1.6% of the market share for auto insurance policies written in Maryland, so you might think our lawyers would not regularly see claims with this insurer.
 But MAIF’s drivers are statistically much worse - a lot worse, actually - than most drivers, so our lawyers disproportionately see MAIF accident cases in our office.

 Our attorneys regularly stand up to MAIF in serious car accident cases.
-If you have been injured in an automobile accident in Maryland where the at-fault driver is insured by MAIF, or even if you are filing an uninsured motorist claim against MAIF, call our accident lawyers at 800-553-8082 or click here for a free consultation on your claim.More on MAIF Claims
+If you have been injured in an automobile accident in Maryland where this insurer is involved, call our accident lawyers at 800-553-8082 or click here for a free consultation on your claim.More on MAIF Claims

-- Sample Interrogatories from MAIF (example of questions MAIF asks in litigation)
+- Sample Interrogatories from MAIF (example of questions this insurer will asks in litigation)